choiyhking/manual/jetson_nano_kernel_rebuild.md

 [    1.076684] gic 702f9000.agic: GIC IRQ controller registered
 ```

-see that the node interrupts, which didn't exist before, was added.
+See that the node interrupts, which didn't exist before, was added.

 This means the irc interrupt activation worked.
 ```